fatmahussein/fatmahussein/README.md

 # 💫 About Me:

 ### Hi there 🤝
-I'm Fatma from Kenya, Junior Full Stack Developer with a passion for creating sleek and efficient web applications .<br>
+I'm Fatma from Kenya, Full Stack Developer with a passion for creating sleek and efficient web applications .<br>

 ## 🌐 Socials: